 If you will travel through another country on your way to a final destination, check if you need a transit visa.
 Depending on your country of citizenship and the country where you have a stopover, you may be required to obtain a transit visa in order to be allowed to land and continue on your trip.

 If unsure, visit the embassy website of the country where you have a stopover.
 Procedures and required documents for obtaining a visa vary greatly, so it is advised to check before purchasing your plane ticket.

 While abroad, make sure you have your primary as well as your secondary insurance carrier and policy information readily available.
-CCA will provide summer study-abroad course, students will be contacted by CCA's supplemental travel insurance carrier to activate their secondary insurance coverage.
+Once registered in a summer study-abroad course, students will be contacted by CCA's supplemental travel insurance carrier to activate their secondary insurance coverage.

 If you are not covered by CCA’s student Kaiser plan:

 Do not assume that your current policy applies outside the United States; check with your insurer.
 All students should know what procedures they need to follow in case of a medical emergency while abroad.

 If you are covered through CCA's student Kaiser plan: